jadlerfisher/IDN-in-VR-Resources/README.md

 - Code and templates for a Dialogue and Event System for Interactive Digital Narratives in Virtual Reality
 - Code for rudimentatry AI: Linear Pathfinding and NavMesh in Unity
 - Exercise for UI design
+- Exercise for digital scenography and virtual environment design

 ## Requirements
 The code and tutorials used in the course relied on the [VR Interaction Framework from Bearded Ninja Games.](https://bng.itch.io/vr-interaction-framework)